arnogeimer/flwr-contributions/README.md

 This work was used in the paper "On the Volatility of Shapley-Based Contribution Metrics in Federated Learning" (https://arxiv.org/abs/2405.08044), to be presented at IJCNN 2025 in July.

-To run the tests, make sure to install all dependancies (in pyproject.toml).
+To run the tests, make sure to install all dependancies (using pyproject.toml).